A closer look at the different Bluetooth versions, how they’ve changed, and how they affect your wireless listening experience.

 Despite the improvements, Bluetooth 1.2 didn’t have enough bandwidth to transmit high-quality audio.
-And understandably so since, at the time, Bluetooth was primarily meant for calls rather than music.
+It was also prone to security issues and high power consumption.

 Bluetooth 2.0-2.1 (2005)

 The arrival of Bluetooth 2.0 marked a period of significant growth.
-This is due to the increased global demand for Bluetooth-enabled devices.
-Among these devices were the first Bluetooth-enabled stereo headphones.
+At this point, Bluetooth technology was becoming a standard in consumer products and a common feature in people’s daily lives, as evidenced by the increased global demand for Bluetooth-enabled devices.

 The most notable improvement in version 2.0 was Enhanced Data Rate (EDR).
-This increased the data transfer rate up to 3 Mbps.
+This feature increased the data transfer rate up to 2.1 Mbps.
 Other enhancements include:

-- Increased connection range of 30m or 100ft
+- Increased connection range of 30 meters or 100 feet.

-- Lower power consumption and longer battery life for wireless devices
+- Lower power consumption than Bluetooth 1 and longer battery life for wireless devices.

-- Improved pairing system with SSP (Secure Simple Pairing)
+- Improved security with a new pairing system called SSP (Secure Simple Pairing).

 Bluetooth 3.0 (2009)

-- Enhanced Power Control e wireless devices to adjust power levels as needed.
-This helps maintain a good Bluetooth connection
+- Enhanced Power Control lets wireless devices adjust power levels as needed and helps maintain a good Bluetooth connection.

-The downside of Bluetooth 3.0 was its high power consumption.
-It quickly drained the batteries of the Bluetooth-enabled devices.
+The downside of Bluetooth 3.0 is its high power consumption, which quickly drains the batteries of Bluetooth-enabled devices.

 Bluetooth 4.0-4.2 (2010)